parthivvv/pub-sub-go/README.md

 1. **No Persistence**: All data lost on restart (by design)
 2. **Single Instance**: No built-in clustering or replication
-3. **Memory Bounded**: Fixed limits may cause message/subscriber loss
+3. **Memory Bounded**: Fixed limits may cause message/subscriber loss 4**Simple Backpressure**: Aggressive disconnection policy for slow consumers
-4. **No Authentication**: Basic system without security (can be added via middleware)
-5. **Simple Backpressure**: Aggressive disconnection policy for slow consumers

-## Future Enhancements

-- Message persistence with configurable retention
-- Clustered deployment with message replication
-- Advanced backpressure strategies (circuit breakers, rate limiting)
-- Authentication and authorization mechanisms
-- Metrics export (Prometheus integration)
-- Message compression and batching
-- Topic partitioning for horizontal scaling